frontity/docs/docs/architecture/embedded-mode.md

 Embedded mode requires an additional plugin, namely the [Frontity embedded mode plugin](https://api.frontity.org/frontity-plugins/embedded-mode).

-Will not work with wordpress.com sites as a plugin is required.
-Requires self-hosted wordpress.org based site.
+Embedded mode will not work with wordpress.com sites as a plugin is required.
+It requires a self-hosted wordpress.org based site.

-The two stage round trip means that caching is required to optimise performance - a REST API cache is strongly recommended.

-Slower execution - Frontity requests the data from WP's REST API and returns the HTML to WordPress which serves it to the browser
+Slower execution - embedded mode is potentially slower than decoupled mode as Frontity requests the data from WP's REST API and returns the HTML to WordPress, and WordPress in turn serves it to the browser.
+This means that there are two transfers of data so caching is necessary to optimise performance.
+Caches for both [WordPress]((https://www.wpbeginner.com/plugins/best-wordpress-caching-plugins/)) and for [the REST API](https://wordpress.org/plugins/wp-rest-cache/) are strongly recommended).
-  - two data transfers
-	- cache required (both normal and REST caches recommended)

-- Frontity still needs to be hosted on a separate node server/serverless function (albeit on any domain you like including default domains provided by the hosting provider)
+Frontity still needs to be hosted on a separate node server/serverless function (albeit on any domain you like including default domains provided by the hosting provider).

-- WordPress still needs to go through it's [bootstrap process](https://wordpress.tv/2017/06/22/alain-schlesser-demystifying-the-wordpress-bootstrap-process/) on initial page load
+WordPress still needs to go through it's [bootstrap process](https://wordpress.tv/2017/06/22/alain-schlesser-demystifying-the-wordpress-bootstrap-process/) on initial page load.
-- more routing is involved (WordPress makes a call to Frontity which returns the HTML to WordPress) so **a caching plugin is a necessity** rather than simply a nice to have.

 ## Recommendations

 ### WordPress

+A self-hosted wordpress.org site is needed.
+If you have an existing WordPress site that you're transitioning to Frontity we recommend that you continue using your existing hosting.

 ### Node.js

+For node.js we recommend that you choose a [serverless](https://about.gitlab.com/topics/serverless/) solution as it will make it cheap, easy and infinitely scalable.

 ### Caching

+Caches for both [WordPress]((https://www.wpbeginner.com/plugins/best-wordpress-caching-plugins/)) and for [the REST API](https://wordpress.org/plugins/wp-rest-cache/) are strongly recommended).

 {% hint style="info" %}